“Okay, trainers: first step is to bring out your pokeballs.”

 Red smiles.
-“Thank you Professor.”
+“Thank you, Professor.”
 It’s the first time he’s being trusted to perform an experiment on his own.
 He rethinks what he has in mind to ensure he doesn’t screw it up, aware that not just Professor Oak, but also Red’s supervisor Dr. Madi and the other researchers he’s worked for are probably watching him.

 Finally, Red takes his notebook out of his pocket and tears out a handful of paper.
 He places them on the floor in a pile, then goes over to the pokedoll and digs his fingers into one of the slashed lines in the foam.
 With a pull that sends a warning pain through his elbow, he rips a section of foam off the pokedoll.

 Judging it big enough, he walks a few feet from the paper pile.
 “Charmander,” he says, and the lizard looks at him.
 He points to the paper with one finger.
 “Ember.”

 The charmander looks at the paper pile, then back to him.
 “Rawr?”

 “Ember,” he says again, jabbing with his finger.

 Charmander looks back at the paper, then spins without warning.
 Flames lash out onto the paper pile, and Red rushes to slam the foam down on the small blaze.

 When he lifts it up, there’s little but charred paper under the foam.
 He examines them, but feels and sees nothing.